 Summer daytime temperatures average around 82 degrees Fahrenheit, while temperatures in the winter are about 36 degrees Fahrenheit.
 The entire state gets a lot of precipitation, as well as snow, especially in the western part.

-While summer temperatures are uniformly warm throughout Pennsylvania, low lying areas and those nearer the Atlantic coast are milder in winter compared to the state’s colder and snowier mountain regions.
+While summer temperatures are uniformly warm throughout Pennsylvania, low-lying areas and those nearer the Atlantic coast are milder in winter compared to the state’s colder and snowier mountain regions.

-For families with children moving to Pennsylvania, know that students consistently score well in standardized testing.
+Families with children moving to Pennsylvania, know that students consistently score well in standardized testing.
 In addition, the state has numerous excellent public and private educational institutions.
 Current school rankings (elementary, middle and high schools), campus and district zoning/location maps, information and reviews are available online for parents moving to Pennsylvania.

 Here are some of the most notable choices: